HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/portlet_communication/pltcom_shrd_ptlts.md

     !!!note
         Information about render parameters is normally encoded into the URL.
 Therefore their names and values should be as short as possible in order to not exceed the URL length restrictions that many browsers have.

+## HCLSoftware U learning materials

+To learn how to turn UI design into DX web design and develop reusable components with different configure options, go to the [HCL Digital Experience for Developers Intermediate course](https://hclsoftwareu.hcltechsw.com/courses/lesson/?id=3461){target="_blank”}.
+Details about communication between portlets and page components, debugging, and development best practices are also available.